openstack/nova-specs/specs/stein/approved/bandwidth-resource-provider.rst

 a port's resource request and a specific RP (or RPs) in the allocation record of the server that are fulfilling the request.

-In the current scope we do not try to solve the whole problem of mapping resource request groups to allocation subsets.
-Instead Nova will send the whole allocation of the server to Neutron in the port binding of each port of the given server and let Neutron try to do the mapping.
+Nova will calculate which port is fulfilled by which RP and the RP UUID will be provided to Neutron during the port binding.

 REST API impact
 ---------------